 When you match the considerations of music and art you can exactly realize that Chris Hunter is among a handful of today’s performers capable of defining the modern jazz equation.
 I would compare his albums to beautiful paintings by Turner, or books by Somerset Maugham.
 This is the exact opposite to imitation-- it's the fact and fiction of life.
 Listening to Chris Hunter takes you one step closer to seeing the difference.

-Chris Hunter Quartet:
+Chris Hunter Quartet: Bop City

 © 2009, Peter “Pepe” Greenaway

 The group has a depth which I’m starting to feel is difficult for engineers to reproduce.
 Alex alone is the only link left to the days of Impulse, having recorded at 17 with Sun Ra during an age when this kind of sensitivity was recorded over months rather than days, proving it’s not a one-stop shop and it’s not only a question of $3000 mics.
-In this case a fine technician was called upon to record and master the project, Manfred Knoop at Knoop music studios,
+In this case a fine technician was called upon to record and master the project, Manfred Knoop at Knoop music studios, New Jersey so we’re nearer to the kind of production it takes to get quality masters.

 “For the Children” is the next original composition, played on flute at a fast, even swing tempo.
 Although re-emerging long after the jazz of London’s best Be-Bop era master, Tubby Hayes, this track still links us to Tubby in his hey day, clear and articulated, reminding us that Chris’s flute is on an equal footing with soprano, tenor, and alto.